The Fish People Place Lab - Current Community

 Danilo Piljevic (he/him)

-Danilo is a 2025/2026 Masters of Marine Management candidate at Dalhousie University.
+Danilo was a 2025/2026 Masters of Marine Management candidate at Dalhousie University.
 Originally from Toronto, Danilo has pursued a variety of interests from biology to acting and developed a passion for nature through exploring the wild areas of Ontario.
 After completing a BSc (hons.) in Animal Behaviour at the University of Western Ontario in 2023, Danilo looked to further his education emphasizing the interdisciplinary nature of his interests.

 -